chukShirley/rpg-intro/README.md

 * Have a return type (or void)
 * Have a parameter list
-* Have parameter by refernece, constant or value
+* Have parameter by reference, constant or value

 The syntax of a procedure can be confusing at first, but after practice it will become much simpler.